Fair Warning Excerpt

 “She didn’t say.
 Hold on, I have another call.”

 She didn’t wait for my response.
 She clicked over to the other call and I waited, thinking about the incident in the club.
-Then, when Hill came back on the line her tone and words were completely different.
+When Hill came back on the line her tone and words were completely different.
 She was harsh and angry.

 “You motherfucker.
 You scumbag.
 You’re the guy.”